 - Offer people with a following in you niche free access to the product, if they would promote it to their followers.

 - Converse often with people who’re using competing products.
 Find ways to make your product better.
 Etc.

 Find businesses or companies, willing to build integrations with your product or businesses whose products can complement yours.

 For example, suppose you create gaming seats, you can forge a partnership with gaming companies to promote your product and vice versa.

 5. Analytics & Testing

 Analytics and testing are important components of any business.
-When are you a new startup it becomes very essential to keep the track of your growth.
-Growing without keeping track is like drive a car blindfolded.
+When you are a new startup it becomes very essential to keep the track of your growth?
+Growing without keeping track is like driving a car blindfolded.

 Analytics provides vital insights such as you visited you site, how long they stayed there, and what were they doing there.
 Advertising analytics shows your conversions from marketing.

 Social Media analytics shows most effective social media channel.
 Qualitative analytics tracks and shows the wants and needs of customers.

 Original content is a great mean to gain traction.
 No matter if it’s a guest post or an update on social media, sharing original content will increase your credibility as a startup and will also spread your brand.